pyOpenSci/handbook/community/events/sprints.md

 * When an issue or pull request is closed, it is automatically archived from the project board.

 Tasks on this board are ideally smaller, well-defined, and can be completed or significantly advanced within the duration of a sprint.
-The pyOpenSci Help-Wanted board is continuously updated to reflect the current needs of pyOpenSci projects, making it easier for contributors to jump in and start contributing.
+The pyOpenSci Help-Wanted board should be updated throughout the year as new issues are opened in our organization GitHub repositories.
+Continual updates makes it easier for:

+* Contributors to jump in and start contributing and
+* Sprint leaders to prepare for a sprint as the board will be more up to date.

 #### Annual Sprint Project Board

 At the start of each year, the pyOpenSci community manager creates a new Sprint GitHub Project Board.
+Here is an example of the [2024 sprint project board](https://github.com/orgs/pyOpenSci/projects/12).

-The board will have several columns or statuses each or wchih represents the name of a sprint event (example: pyconus-2024, scipy-2024, fall-festival-2024.
+The board will have several columns or statuses each or which represents the name of a sprint event (example: pyconus-2024, scipy-2024, fall-festival-2024.
 This board is used to:

 * **Track issues and pull requests opened during a sprint event**
 * **Organize and Monitor Tasks**: Keep track of the progress of tasks during the sprint, ensuring clarity on which issues are being worked on and by whom.
 - **Manage the Triage Process**: Keep track of which pull requests have been addressed and merged and which ones still need attention.
 - **Calculate metrics**: Provide counts of activity that has occurred during a sprint event.

-By using these boards, pyOpenSci ensures that sprints are organized, efficient, and accessible to all participants.
+By using these boards, pyOpenSci staff can easily keep tabs of sprint activities and outcomes.
+It also helps us ensure that all sprint issues and pull requests are addressed in a timely manner.

 ### Year Round Sprint tasks